jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

     practices when actions of Bahá'í institutions or of some of their fellow Bahá'ís do not accord with their expectations.

 	(The Universal House of Justice, A Wider Horizon, Selected Letters 1983-1992, p.
 218)

-The problem is a misunderstanding of the governing structure, as set forth in writings such as The
-World Order of Baha'u'llah.
-While the Baha'i Faith uses "democratic methods," the Baha'i Faith is not governed democratically, at least not in the sense we are used to:
+The problem is a misunderstanding of the governing structure, as set forth in writings such as The World Order of Baha'u'llah.
+While the Baha'i Faith uses "democratic methods," the Baha'i Faith is not truly a democracy, at least not in the sense we are used to:

    This new-born Administrative Order incorporates within its structure certain elements which are to be found in each of the